Introduction

 return np.concatenate(X), np.concatenate(y)

-k-Nearest Neighbors: Learning by Memory
+k-Nearest Neighbors: Pattern Recognition Through Memory

-Testing Different Representations
+Testing Different Feature Representations

-Let’s compare three approaches: full eigenvalue vectors, top 10 eigenvalues only, and PCA-reduced representations.
+We compare three approaches: full eigenvalue vectors, top 10 eigenvalues only, and PCA-reduced representations.

 from sklearn.model_selection import cross_val_score, StratifiedKFold